shoeffner/mthesis/src/future_work.md

 eyeballs as spheres or ellipsoids and perform more sophisticated projections onto their surfaces.
 It might even be needed to account for refraction of light in the eye, something not taken into account at all in \Gaze{}'s models.
-Some of the models mentioned in @Hansen2009 could be of use, but most of them, though not all, assume multiple cameras or need infrared light, features webcams do not offer automatically.
+Some of the models mentioned in @Hansen2010 could be of use.
 Another possibility is to introduce a calibration method and see, if the model works using system calibrated to the subject.
 This might be difficult because of the pipeline architecture, but custom steps or a general extension to the